blefebvre/aem-phonegap-kitchen-sink/README.md

 AEM Apps Kitchen Sink
 =====================

-:new: Note that the requirements have changed as of June 2015.
-If you do not have AEM 6.1, please use the `release/6.0-apps-featurepack` branch.
+:new: Note that the requirements have changed as of September 2015.
+If you do not have AEM 6.1 + FeaturePack 2, please use the `release/6.1` branch.

 A PhoneGap API showcase app managed in AEM.